linode/docs/docs/guides/security/monitoring/monitor-server-activities-using-beats/index.md

 - '[File Integrity Module](https://www.elastic.co/guide/en/beats/auditbeat/current/auditbeat-module-file_integrity.html)'
 ---

 Monitoring your server requires that you look at more than just resource usage or user access.
 Various kinds of access, future use, environmental conditions, and other factors affect the server as well and are part of managing the server to maintain reliability, security, and scalability.
 [Beats](https://www.elastic.co/beats/) provides various kinds and levels of monitoring that help you determine how best to manage your servers.
-Even though Beats mainly monitors servers, you can use it for much more as this guide illustrates.

 ## What is Beats?